RozDog-04/NLP-Group-Project/README.md

 - Retrieve and re-rank evidence with an **LLM-based reranker**,
 - Generate **short Hotpot-style answers** with an LLM and **confidence-based voting**.

-The entire environment setup, data download, indexing, and prediction pipeline can be run via a single script: `deploy.sh`. :contentReference[oaicite:0]{index=0}
+The entire environment setup, data download, indexing, and prediction pipeline can be run via a single script: `deploy.sh`.

-The original HotpotQA dataset and baseline code are described in Yang et al. (2018). :contentReference[oaicite:1]{index=1}

 ---